-The heat pump has provisions for connecting the circulator pump module so that the pumps will be turned on whenever the compressor operates.
-Connect the circulator pump module to the appropriate two terminals (115V or 230V) of the terminal strip marked OUTDOOR CIRCULATORS in the heat pump, as per the voltage of the circulator pump module.
+The compressor unit has provision for connecting the circulator pump module so that the pumps will be turned on whenever the compressor operates.
+Connect the circulator pump module to the appropriate two terminals (115V or 230V) of the terminal strip marked OUTDOOR CIRCULATORS, as per the voltage of the circulator pump module.
 Ground wire should be connected to the ground lug in the electrical box.
 Ensure that the total current draw does not exceed the value indicated on the label in the heat pump electrical box.